Ann155a/translatingPDF/README.md

 # Translating a pdf file
-+ If you need to translate a PDF file without paying websites to do so, just run this script!
++ If you need to translate a PDF file without paying websites to do so, just run these scripts!